 The difference between what we did with common factors earlier and what we're doing now is that now we may cancel a common factor and still have a rational expression instead of a polynomial.
 That's fine.
 We can live with that, right?
 We've had more than our fill of polynomials lately anyway.

-The rational expression has a common factor of x2 in the numerator and denominator.
+After some hunting, we can see that this guy has a common factor of x2 in the numerator and denominator.
 There are x's all over the place, but this is the most we can grab out of every single term.
-We pull this factor out of both the numerator and denominator to find
+We pull this factor out of both the numerator and denominator.

-and then we can cancel x2 from the top and bottom to get
+And then we can cancel x2 from the top and bottom.